-Notebook

-Binder for returned and current paperwork

-Scientific calculator and laptop computer

-Pencils and black Pens
+Notebook Binder or folder for returned and current paperwork Scientific calculator and laptop computer Pencils and black Pens

 Reading assignments will come from the text and selected sources.
-Your text should be left at home, other readings will be provided.
+Your text will normally be left at home, other readings will be provided.

 Text or Article Pages to be Read

 Chapter 1 - Introduction to Physics 2-34

 Chapter 2 - Introduction to Motion 43-65

+Chapter 27Relativity 949-961

-Chapter 3 - Acceleration 73-101
+Chapter 3 Acceleration 73-101

-Chapter 4 - Vectors 113-140
+Chapter 4 Vectors 113-140

 Chapter 5 - Newton's Laws 151-176

 Chapter 6 - Work and Energy 198 - 216